SushantMuneshwar/SMS_Spam_Detection/README.md

 To effectively handle the threat posed by email spams, leading email providers such as Gmail, Yahoo mail and Outlook have employed the combination of different machine learning (ML) techniques such as Neural Networks,  in its spam filters.
 Since machine learning have the capacity to adapt to varying conditions, Gmail and Yahoo mail spam filters do more than just checking junk emails using pre-existing rules.
 They generate new rules themselves based on what they have learnt as they continue in their spam filtering operation.

+Whereas Unsupervised learning is the training of machine using information that is neither classified nor labelled and allowing the algorithm to act on that information without guidance.
+Here the task of machine is to group unsorted information according to similarities, patterns and differences without any prior training of data.